ghost-aHVudGVy/Cybersecurity-Labs/03.WHOIS_&_Subdomain_Recon_with_Recon-ng/README.md

 # WHOIS & Subdomain Recon (Recon-ng)

-**Description**
+**Disclaimer:** All recon was performed for educational purposes in a controlled lab environment and against publicly available information.
+Do not perform reconnaissance against systems you do not own or do not have explicit permission to test.
+Use public test targets or obtain written authorization before attempting any active probing.

+## Description
 This lab demonstrates Open-Source Intelligence (OSINT) techniques using Recon-ng to collect WHOIS information and discover subdomains for a target domain.
 The goal is to understand how publicly available domain metadata and subdomain enumeration can reveal an organization’s digital footprint.

-**Disclaimer & Ethics**
-All recon was performed for educational purposes in a controlled lab environment and against publicly available information.
-Do **not** perform reconnaissance against systems you do not own or do not have explicit permission to test.
-Use public test targets or obtain written authorization before attempting any active probing.

 ---